 Did you know that if you’re 18 years of age or older you are not automatically denied boarding if you cannot provide proper identification?
 You may still fly on US domestic flights, provided that you go through additional identity and security screening at the TSA security checkpoint.
 You can review this policy on the TSA’s website, there’s a link further down.
 So the bottom line is yes, you can fly without a driver’s license or ID if they were lost or stolen.
 But there are requirements so read on to fully understand what is required.

-The reason this policy exists is that it is hardly a productive outcome for either the TSA or you if they forbid you to fly without an ID, particularly if it was lost or stolen while you were on vacation and you had no way of getting a replacement until you are home.
+The TSA recognizes that if your ID was lost or stolen while you were on vacation and you would have no way of getting a replacement until you are home.

 1. Plan on getting to the airport significantly earlier than you would normally because the additional screening will take longer.

 2. If checking luggage you must do so inside the airport at the check-in counter, a skycap won’t be able to help you curbside.

-Airports now mandate that all passengers over the age of 18 present a government-issued form of photo identification at check-in
+All passengers over the age of 18 must present a government-issued form of photo identification at check-in

-The TSA has a dedicated page regarding what type of identification, as well as alternate forms of ID can be used at TSA checkpoints that every traveler should take the time to read, just in case you have an issue where you may need to travel without a driver’s license or State ID card.
-Here is the TSA web page – What types of ID can be used at TSA checkpoints.
-Of interesting note, look at the last paragraph on that page which talks about using other forms of ID at TSA checkpoints.
+The TSA has a dedicated page about the type of identification and other forms of ID that can be used at TSA checkpoints that you should read, just in case you have an issue where you may need to travel without a driver’s license or State ID card.
+The TSA web page – What types of ID can be used at TSA checkpoints. is a useful tool Make sure you read last paragraph which describes the other forms of ID valid at TSA checkpoints.